-My primary area of expertise is the commentary tradition of Latin poetry: in my dissertation I investigate the ways in which ancient commentators and grammarians conceived and used the linguistic auctoritas of Latin poets as tool of linguistic teaching.
-My research interests embrace many aspects of the Roman culture, including textual criticism and verse inscriptions: in this area I have written on the presence of Lucretius and Ovid on stone, on Pompeian metrical inscriptions, and on the contribution of epigraphy to the understanding of the institutional role of Augustus as ‘princeps‘.
-Moreover, as member of the Collaborative Program in Editing Ancient and Medieval Texts I’m currently working on the manuscript tradition of ps.-Asconius’ commentary on Cicero’s Diuinatio in Caecilium.
+My research interests range from Latin poetry to Roman epigraphy, with a special focus on ancient scholarship on Latin poetry and Latin verse inscriptions.
+In my dissertation I investigate, under the supervision of Prof. Jarrett T. Welsh, Alison Keith, and Cillian O’Hogan, the ways in which ancient commentators and grammarians conceived and used the auctoritas of Latin poets as tool of linguistic and rhetorical teaching.
+I have written on the reception of Lucretius and Ovid in Latin inscriptions, on Pompeian graffiti, and on the contribution of epigraphy to the understanding of the institutional role of Augustus as ‘princeps’.
+Moreover, as member of the Collaborative Specialization in Editing Ancient and Medieval Texts I’m currently working on the manuscript tradition of ps.-Asconius’ commentary on Cicero’s Diuinatio in Caecilium.